Quantum van Est Isomorphism: Hopf-cyclic (co)homology with coefficients

 and hence the pairing

-In other words, the Hopf-cyclic cohomology with SAYD contra-module coefficients of a module algebra is obtained by dualizing the Hopf-cyclic homology of the same (module-)algebra with SAYD coeffcients\footnote{The Hopf-cyclic homology of the (left) $H$-module algebra $A$, with coeffcients in the SAYD module $M$ over $H$ is computed by the complex }. \end{remark}
+the Hopf-cyclic cohomology with SAYD contra-module coefficients of a module algebra is obtained by dualizing the Hopf-cyclic homology of the same (module-)algebra with SAYD coeffcients\footnote{The Hopf-cyclic homology of the (left) $H$-module algebra $A$, with coeffcients in the SAYD module $M$ over $H$ is computed by the complex }. \end{remark}